robfatland/serverless/azure/tutorial.md

 * Define a RG better
-* Could use a punchline to the Azure process beyond ‘it deployed’
+* Could use a punchline to the portal segment beyond ‘yay it deployed’
 * name all the moving parts of an (empty!)
 AF
 * printf(‘this is a debugging statement’) minimum viable debug nod
 * 3 listed entities in the RG for the AF
 * Do not break the recipe e.g. where __init__.py resides onless ye know
 * In VSCode: Can manipulate the layout in menu bar to isolate FUNCTIONS
-* AF wizard: Implications of Anonymous versus…
+* AF wizard: Portal: Implications of Anonymous versus…
 * Add something to requirements.txt and use that in a simple manner
 * Could use more support for Window Python 3.8+ 64 PATH: How to set?
+Also diff between Path and PythonPath is what?
 * More on automation via “provide template”
-* On trigger: GET, POST and the example code has also the “body parse”
+* On trigger: GET, POST and the example code has also the “body parse” > Appendix
 * Close the loop: Go back to Azure and identify AF + RG + SA for new AF
 * Give Output examples: an HTTP response, a new file stored in some particular spot (SA)
 * Think about / cover the import of private environment variables; and related: Rationale: How do we get our AF code on GitHub safely?
 There is already a lot of machinery in place in VSCode.